osvaldjr/easy-cucumber/README.md

   Scenario: Your scenario description
     # Mocks setup
-    Given A have a mock for dependency <PATH OF MOCK FILES FOR REQUEST AND RESPONSE> for <DEPENDENCY NAME>
+    Given A have a mock <PATH OF MOCK FILES FOR REQUEST AND RESPONSE> for dependency <DEPENDENCY NAME>
     Then I expect mock <PATH OF MOCK FILES FOR REQUEST AND RESPONSE> for dependecy <DEPENDENCY NAME> to have been called <TIMES TO YOUR MOCK SHOULD BE CALLED> times

     # Feature toggles setup